Undertake vision screening

 You need to know and understand:

-15. any special needs the individual may have which may affect the performance of the screening
+K9. how to identify any additional needs the individual may have which may affect the performance of the screening

 Scope/range